open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q14: When I first run BeLL with the "vagrant up" command, why does the download fail?

-+ You should first check if [Hashicorp's atlas](https://status.hashicorp.com) is up and running by looking at the left sidebar:
++ You should first check if [Hashicorp's atlas](https://status.hashicorp.com) is up and running by status bar just below the logo:

   ![Left Sidebar](images/vi-atlas-status.png)